pomdtr/sunbeam/README.md

 Sunbeam is a general purpose command-line launcher.

-Define UIs composed of a succession of list / form / detail views from simple scripts written in any language.
+Define UIs composed of a succession of views from simple scripts written in any language.

 <p align="center" style="text-align: center">
   <a href="https://asciinema.org/a/614506">